 “Friggin’ Beach Boys are okay with me anytime.”
 Yeah, any old time.
 I wasn’t sixty, or even sixteen.
 I had another shot.
 I couldn’t remember any momentous fuck up or opportunity missed.
 Just a lost kiss.
 What would I do?

 Bolting out of the red warming hut, we hit the ice at a dead run and I went right down on my face.
-I felt my front tooth quake, as it smacked into the ice.
+I felt my front tooth quake, as it smacked the frozen surface of the pond.
 Shock waves rippled across my face.
 Bright sparklers lit the backs of my eyelids, squeezed shut to the pain.
 So I’d done it again.
 Was I caught in a temporal do-loop, forced to watch the same old show again?

 Pulling myself off of the ice, I heard laughter raking across me like a wire brush.
 Bobby was flicking a hockey stick.
 “Maybe you should get a pair of figure skates, faggot,” he said, in falsetto.

 I checked my tooth, giving it a delicate shake, then brushed off my jacket.
 “Speaking of faggots, why don’t you just blow me, Bobby.”

 Bobby clenched his teeth and dropped his goalie stick.
 “Jesus, you mean you’d do it?
 Right here?”
 I squeaked.

 “You…” Bobby made a move, but an arm shot out, knocking him on his ass.

 “Hey,” Ken said,” “why don’t you go over to the deep end and play frogman.
 We got serious business here, Paulie and me.”